 #6- Avoid Excessive Cushioning

 By adding anything extra, you are bound to add up to the price.
 Be it bubble wraps, papers or anything else, reducing the layers will aid in lessening the production cost.
 Many think that layering is of utmost importance for the safe delivery of products.
 It is.
-But you need not add hundreds of coatings when even one can help you achieve the same goal.
+But you need not add hundreds of void-fill solutions when even one can help you achieve the same goal.